Pradeepkumar1407/MavenDemo/README.md

-This is an poll scm
+This is an web hook trigger